john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 - $\mu_x$ and $\mu_y$ are the means in the $x$ and $y$ dimensions, respectively;
 - $\sigma_x$ and $\sigma_y$ are the standard deviations in the $x$ and $y$ dimensions, respectively.

+As a result of the X-ray system or the digitization hardware, mammograms can be affected by additive white Gaussian noise (AWGN), which has the additional property that the noise
 As an illustration, we have f(x,y), the noisy image, s(x,y), the noise-free image and n(x,y) is the signal-independent, random, zero-mean Gaussian noise.

 ```{figure} ../figures/gaussian_noise.jpg